ScribesZone/ModelScript/README.rst

 ModelScript
 ===========

-ModelScript is a textual modeling environment to be used in learing context.
+ModelScript is a textual modeling environment to be used in learning context.
 ModelScript is based on a dozen of textual modeling languages some being textual forms of UML, some other being textual DSLs.